Yum Jar & Zero Waste Pantry

 Why do we care so much about this?

-Well, to start with, most of our rubbish (and recycling) isn't going anywhere.
+Well, to start with, most kiwi rubbish (and so much recycling) isn't going anywhere.
 It's being used once, thrown in a bin or a recycling bin, transferred to the dump, sorted, (some recycling sent to recycling plants or places to sit and wait to be sent away or processed), and mostly put into landfill, that goes... nowhere.
 It just sits there, getting bigger, and bigger, and bigger.
 Being a small country, you might think our waste is small.
 Well, sure, if you compare us to other Western countries, that's likely true.
 But unfortunately, we are one of the top offenders in the world per capita when it comes to waste.

 What about biodegradable or compostable packaging?

 There are countless articles on the internet damning humanity and harking the end of the world in under 50 years, but that's not likely.
-The reality is that life is just going to get a lot more difficult, especially for those whose lives are already circumstantially, financially, or emotionally tough, so, pretty much anyone except 'the 1%' who can literally afford to trash the planet because they think they can buy their way out of it with a profit..
+The reality is that life is just going to get a lot more difficult, especially for those whose lives are already circumstantially, financially, or emotionally tough, so, pretty much anyone except 'the 1%' who can literally afford to trash the planet, because they think they can buy their way out of it with a profit.

 Plant Based Menu